 Biotechnology-based medicines serve an increasingly critical role in fighting serious diseases around the world.
 With advances in the science of biotechnology, these therapies are being utilized for an increasing number of ailments.
 As newer biologic medicines come to market, the first wave of biologics is beginning to face competition as patents expire.
 Global regulatory authorities are adopting pathways for approval of competitors to these off-patent biologics, known as biosimilars, and there is a clear pathway for approval of biosimilars in the United States.

-At Amgen, we believe our deep experience in biologics development and unparalleled capabilities in biotechnology manufacturing make entry into the emerging biosimilars market attractive and position us for leadership.
-Amgen is investing over $1 billion to create a biosimilars program, with nine products currently in development, the first of which is undergoing regulatory reviews in the U.S., Europe and Canada.
-Originator sales for these nine products—which target complex, highly prevalent diseases such as breast cancer and rheumatoid arthritis—exceeded $50 billion globally in 2015.
+At Amgen, we believe our deep experience in biologics development and unparalleled capabilities in biotechnology manufacturing make entry into the emerging biosimilars market attractive and will position us for leadership.
+Amgen currently has multiple biosimilar products in development in therapeutic areas that include oncology and inflammation.